junior8adlt/todo_front/README.md

 For the redux we use the **Ducks** Structure to have everything (reducers, types, actions) in the same file and be optimize [Ducks](https://github.com/erikras/ducks-modular-redux)

+## Documentation

+At the root of the project there is a folder with the name of **doc** in which there is User Manual explaining how the project works

 ## Repo structure

 ```